 As I thought about this subject, I began to realize that I am a bit uncomfortable telling my own stories of being kind, yet look forward to telling about kindnesses I have received.
 Perhaps because when I think about ways I HAVE been kind, I also think about all the times when I was NOT kind.
 Telling about kindnesses I’ve received is much easier and involves less guilt.
-Yet, in telling about those times when kindness overwhelmed me helps my own resolve toward being a kinder and more decent human being.
+Yet, when I tell about those times when kindness overwhelmed me, such as it did one Christmas, it helps my own resolve toward being a kinder and more decent human being.
 And in my desire to be a true Christian…..”you will be known by your love.”

 Christmas Day dawned crisp and clear.
 I walked to the only place I knew was open for breakfast – the local WaWa – and as I entered, a gentleman held the door and said, “Well, Merry Christmas, pretty lady!
 I hope you have a blessed day!”

 Wow!
 I was in a borrowed room, 3000 miles from my husband, praying that my sister would be deemed well enough to be released to go home (she was!), and called pretty…..a most unusual yet awesome Christmas….in fact, my most memorable Christmas ever, all because of the kindness of strangers.
 Each was only a little thing, yet collectively, their impact was profound on MY life.

 In a world where YOU can be ANYTHING, be kind.

 Linda Waagen writes from the Pacific Northwest.© 2017 - 2023 When People Are Kind.
 All rights reserved.
 Click here for content usage information.